spritewidget/spritewidget/README.md

 ## Sprites, textures, and sprite sheets

 The most common node type is the Sprite node.
 A sprite simply draws an image to the screen.
-Sprites can be drawn from Image objects or Texture objects.
+Sprites can be drawn from Image objects or SpriteTexture objects.
 A texture is a part of an Image.
 Using a SpriteSheet you can pack several texture elements within a single image.
 This saves space in the device's gpu memory and also make drawing faster.
-Currently Flutter Sprites supports sprite sheets in json format and produced with a tool such as TexturePacker.
+Currently SpriteWidget supports sprite sheets in json format and produced with a tool such as TexturePacker.
 It's uncommon to manually edit the sprite sheet files.
 You can create a SpriteSheet with a definition in json and an image:

     SpriteSheet sprites = new SpriteSheet(myImage, jsonCode);
-    Texture texture = sprites['texture.png'];
+    SpriteTexture texture = sprites['texture.png'];

 ## The frame cycle

-Each time a new frame is rendered to screen Flutter Sprites will perform a number of actions.
+Each time a new frame is rendered to screen SpriteWidget will perform a number of actions.
 Sometimes when creating more advanced interactive animations or games, the order in which these actions are performed may matter.

 This is the order things will happen: